Rotations

 Residents have a two-week rotation with the Department of Internal Medicine.
 Using the training acquired in physical assessment, residents work up, admit, and follow selected inpatients under the supervision of a dedicated group of physician preceptors while on this service.

-Otolaryngology / Head and Neck Surgery (First and Second year)
+Otolaryngology/Head and Neck Surgery (First and Second year)

-First-year residents have a four-week rotation on otolaryngology / head and neck surgery.
+First-year residents have a two-week rotation on otolaryngology/head and neck surgery.
 This unique exposure deals primarily with surgical management of benign and malignant disorders of the head and neck region.
 During this time residents develop and refine their skills in the clinical assessment of the head and neck region, as well as increase their knowledge of disease processes and current treatment modalities.
 Residents play a role in the admission and management of inpatients while on this service, with a significant amount of training in the operating room.
 Exposure to outpatient management of surgical patients is achieved in a community practice setting as well as by attending the Head and Neck Cancer Clinics.

 Electives (First and Second year)